Master hexagonal architecture in Rust

 Look!
 Transaction management is now encapsulated within our Sqlite implementation of AuthorRepository.
 The HTTP handler no longer has to know about it.

-create_author invokes the save_author method on Sqlite, which isn't specified by the AuthorRepository trait, but gives Sqlite the freedom to manage transactions as it requires.
+create_author invokes the save_author method on Sqlite, which isn't specified by the AuthorRepository trait, but gives Sqlite the freedom to set up and pass around transactions as it requires.

 This is the beauty of abstracting implementation details behind traits.
 The trait defines what needs to happen, and the implementation decides how.
 None of the how is visible to code calling a trait method.